8 minutes read

-For a child to understand division, they need to understand the basics of division.
+For a child to understand simple division problems, they need to understand the division strategy.

-Now, if the child knows the concept of multiplication, it can be even easier to explain division to them.
-You’ll help them understand that division is the opposite of multiplication.
-Therefore, use times tables to illustrate this process.
+Now, if the youngster already understands multiplication, easy division problems may be simpler to teach.
+You’ll be instrumental in their realization that division is the inverse operation of multiplication.
+This procedure may be shown with the use of a times table.
 For example, check on the times tables 2×4 = 8 and then illustrate that 8÷4= 2.
 Then do 2×3=6 and 6÷3=2.
-You should do it multiple times till a child understands the relationship between multiplication and division.
+The process should be repeated often or until the youngster grasps the connection between the two operations.

-Lastly, evaluate your child’s learning capabilities by providing them with some simple division problems.
-However, ensure you use numbers that divide evenly.
-For example, 12÷4, 6÷3, 8÷2, 15÷5, etc. You can help them repeat this step from dividing candies into groups to using the times table.
+Finally, give your youngster a few basic division problems to measure their learning ability.
+However, be sure the numbers you use can be divided evenly.
+For example, 12÷4, 6÷3, 8÷2, 15÷5, etc. You can help them repeat this step, from dividing cookies into groups to using the times table.

 Step 2: Working Out Division with Remainders

-If a child already understands basic division, including how to divide numbers evenly, you can now proceed to the next step.
+If a child already understands basic division problems, including how to divide numbers evenly, you can now proceed to the next step.
 This step entails working with remainders where numbers can’t be divided evenly.

-To make learning division with remainders more effective, provide a child with more division problems like 7÷2, 10÷3, 15÷4, 20÷7, 25÷10, etc. The ultimate goal is for a kid/student to exercise until they can explain why they have remainders in each group without your help.
-You may allow them to use candies or other items if they need to do grouping.
+A child’s understanding of division with remainders will improve if they are exposed to more problems like 7÷2, 10÷3, 15÷4, 20÷7, 25÷10, etc. Students should practice until they confidently explain why they have remainders in each category without your help.
+You may let them use candy or other objects if they need to do grouping.

 1:1 Online Math Tutoring Let’s start learning Math!